zorrrooo/Data-Transformation-in-Power-BI/README.md

 ## Data cleaning - removing duplicates and null values
 ## Adding a new column and inserting values manually
 ## Data Model view

+--> The above processes are performed and exhibited in the attached PDF files alongside raw data